matzatezalo/temporal-biases-irl/README.md

-## Effect of Demonstrations with Temporal Biases on Learning Rewards using Inverse Reinforcement Learning.
+## Effect of Demonstrations with Temporal Biases on Learning Rewards using Inverse Reinforcement Learning

 This repository presents my Bachelor thesis project titled "Investigating Inverse Reinforcement Learning from Human Behavior: Effect of Demonstrations with Temporal Biases on Learning Rewards using Inverse Reinforcement Learning."